Tips and techniques for growing peas — our favorite spring-harvest vegetable!

 Allow 2-3 inches between plants.
 For bush peas, space rows 2 feet apart; plant climbing varieties in rows 3 feet apart or in double rows 6-8 inches apart with a trellis.
 Allow 3 feet between each double row.
 A layer of compost worked into the soil at planting time will provide plenty of nutrients and mulching the surface of the soil will prevent moisture loss.

-Soak seed in compost tea for 15 minutes or as long as overnight to help prevent disease and speed germination.
-To promote nitrogen fixation and increase yields treat seed with an inoculant labeled for garden peas before planting.
+Soak seed prior to planting in liquid kelp or compost tea to help prevent disease and speed germination.
+To promote nitrogen fixation and increase yields treat seed with an inoculant labeled for garden peas before planting directly in the garden.

 Peas are ready to pick about three weeks after flowers appear.
 Harvest plump peas that are just beginning to appear bumpy; if the pods are discolored or shriveled, they are past their prime.
 Harvest daily to keep the plants productive.
 Allow 55 to 75 days from seed to harvest.